Required Application Materials (green color text are links):

 - TOEIC (Test of English for International Communication) minimum score of 790

-- Academic English Preparation Program: Intended for students who do not meet English proficiency qualifications prior to enrollment.
-Students must have some knowledge of the English language prior to beginning the AEPP.
+- Academic English Preparation Program (AEPP): Intended for students who do not meet English proficiency qualifications prior to enrollment.
+Students must have some knowledge of the English language prior to beginning the AEPProgram.
 Click here to learn more: Academic English Preparation Program

 - Copy of Passport: Please send a photocopy of the photo/data page of the passport to verify data accuracy, if you have a passport at the time of application.